-Yes, you heard that right – Grape Jelly is the secret ingredient.
+Yes, you heard that right – grape jelly is the secret ingredient.
 Added bonus – everything comes together beautifully in the slow cooker.
 However, I have to say, I’ve made it with my fave Williams Sonoma Cranberry relish and it comes out just as fabu.
 You can also jazz it up with spices to suit your palate.
 It’s pretty much one of those dump, stir and set the slow cooker recipes and, yes I cheat – I used FROZEN meatballs and people were none the wiser.
 Just don’t divulge the meatball secret and people will think you slaved for hours.

 - 1 tablespoon of Dijon mustard

-- 1 tablespoon of garlic powder (optional)
+- 2 teaspoons of garlic powder (optional)

-- Pinch of red pepper flakes
+- 1/4 teaspoon of red pepper flakes

-- 1 package of frozen meatballs
+- 1 2-1/2 pound package of frozen meatballs

 - Add package of frozen meatballs and stir until the meatballs are coated with the sauce mixture.